AliEl-Zayat/eslint-rules-zayat/README.md

 Custom ESLint rules and configurations for React/TypeScript projects.

+> **Note**: This library is _vibe coded_ - built with passion and continuously evolving!
+I'm actively listening to the community for enhancement requests and improvements.
+Feel free to [open an issue](https://github.com/AliEl-Zayat/vertex-era-rules/issues) or submit a PR.
+Your feedback shapes this library!

 ## Features

 - 🎯 **12 Custom Rules** - Best practices for React/TypeScript development